chrisgreenx-ctrl/annas-mcp/README.md

 - `ANNAS_SECRET_KEY`: The API key
 - `ANNAS_DOWNLOAD_PATH`: The path where the documents should be downloaded

+These variables can also be stored in an `.env` file in the folder containing the binary.

 ## Setup

 Download the appropriate binary from [the GitHub Releases section](https://github.com/iosifache/annas-mcp/releases).